Parasols > Chlorophyllum molybdites

 Habitat

-Typically found on lawns along the front range.
+Typically found on lawns at lower elevations along the front range.

 Description